-Managing used equipment inventories and remarketing equipment is one of the biggest challenge facing equipment dealerships today.
-Used machinery on a dealer’s lot can be a good thing when buyers are looking to fill specific needs, but when that inventory grows beyond demand, it can become costly in a hurry for any dealership.
+Managing used equipment inventories and remarketing equipment is one of the biggest challenges facing equipment dealers today.
+Used machinery on a dealer’s lot can be a good thing when buyers are looking to fulfill specific needs, but when that inventory’s size exceeds the demand for it, it can quickly become costly in any dealership.

-In this post we collected how our system NAXT helps equipment dealers to better manage used equipment inventory.
+In this post we detail how NAXT helps equipment dealers better manage their used equipment inventory.

-How do I know the price of the specific used equipment?
+How do I determine the price of a certain used equipment?

-The key to anything on remarketing or used equipment is the pricing strategy of the equipment.
-How to use multiple sources to gauge the correct value for trades?
+The key to anything in remarketing and used equipment is the pricing strategy for the equipment.
+But how do we assess multiple sources to gauge the correct value for a trade?
 “Figuring out what the value of used equipment is will be the hardest job you ever do” – says Trent Hummel, trainer and consultant with Western Equipment Dealers Association’s Dealer Institute.

-It’s hard, but not impossible!
-There are several options, but the following KPIs will help you with your calculations, right from the system:
+It’s hard, but it’s not impossible!
+There are several options, but using the following KPIs, straight from NAXT, will help with your calculations:

 Aged Equipment Reporting: Aging tracking

-Dealers usually don’t set an expiration date on used equipment, but they are monitoring equipment aging through NAXT, which is the source of information for this purpose, either through calculated KPIs, or through more complex BI reports.
-Both are good tools in helping the decision making of the dealer on how long they should keep their equipment in inventory.
+Dealers using NAXT don’t usually set an expiration date for used equipment; instead they monitor equipment aging through NAXT.
+Our system employs either calculated KPIs, or complex BI reports to get accurate information.
+Both are invaluable tools in improving the decision-making process of a dealer on how long they should keep their equipment in stock.

 Calculate real book value

-The other important component of the equipment’s book value is depreciation and its effect on the book value, since the lower the book value the more important is to sell the machine and remove it from inventory.
+Another important component of the equipment’s book value is depreciation, as the lower the value, the more important it becomes to sell the item and remove it from inventory.
 These two factors are monitored in parallel for both used and new machines.

-Additional costs affecting the book value, such as freight or transportation charges can be tracked in NAXT as well.
-The system automatically tracks all cost information for each piece of equipment such as import duties, deductible trade discounts and rebates – which means real book value.
+Additional costs affecting the book value, such as freight or transportation fees are also tracked in NAXT.
+The system automatically tracks all cost information for each piece of equipment, such as import duties, deductible trade discounts or rebates, which allows NAXT to display accurate book values.

 What is a “Washout Calculation”, and how can it help liquidate some of my inventory?

-A “washout cycle” is a strategy that works through lower-value used inventory that can help some dealers move surplus machines in a way that sustains sales into the future.
+A “washout cycle” is a strategy that works through lower-value used inventory that can help certain dealers move the surplus in a way that promotes continuous sales growth.
 “Washing out” used machinery may mean selling at a lower price, but it can pay off in the long-term by eliminating the cost of maintaining higher used inventory.

-NAXT calculates the washout percentages of both the asking price and the new price, by gathering the washout expenses based on the charges set up by the user.
-This is a flexible setup that can be customized freely and changed at any moment by the dealership.
+NAXT calculates the washout percentages of both the asking price and the new price by gathering the washout expenses based on the charges set up by the user.
+This is a flexible setup that is highly customizable and can be changed at any moment at the dealer’s discretion.

-Does NAXT have key metrics to monitor for inventory & cash flow?
+Does NAXT have key metrics to monitor inventory & cash flow?

-NAXT provides real-time inventory tracking capabilities, therefore the inventory in the system at any moment is accurate and up to date.
-For more detailed, managerial reporting, the system provides powerful BI reports on both inventory and sales tracking.
+NAXT provides real-time inventory tracking capabilities, ensuring that the inventory in the system is accurate and up to date at any given moment.
+For more detailed managerial reviewing, the system provides powerful BI reports on both inventory and sales tracking.

 Users can view inventory based on division, store and location, review in stock, on order and reserved quantities.

-Sales can be viewed and filtered by basically any attribute that was part of the transaction, such as the equipment’s model, manufacturer, the equipment itself, customer or customer group, region, sales person, store and division.
+Sales can be viewed and filtered by any and all properties that were part of the transaction, such as the equipment’s model, manufacturer, the equipment itself, customer, customer group, region, sales person, store or division.

 How can I rate used units and determine how much money to put into reconditioning?